MusculoskeletalAtlasProject/mapclient/docs/manual/MAP-plugin.rst

  * Implement the method 'setPortData(self, index, dataIn)', if it uses some information from another step.
  * Implement the method 'getPortData(self, index)', if it was providing some information to another step.
  * Implement the method 'execute(self)', if a step implements the 'execute(self)' method then it must call '_doneExecution()' when the work the step required to do is finished.
+ * Implement the method 'gitInclude(self)', if the step saves files in its workflow sub-directory that should be included in version control of the workflow.
  * Define a category using the '_category' attribute.
 This attribute will add the step to the named category in the step box, or it will create the named category if it is not present.
  * Set a widget as the main widget for the MAP Client application.
 Calling '_setCurrentWidget(step_widget)' with a widget passed as a parameter will set that widget to the main widget for the MAP Client application.
    The widget will be removed when '_doneExecution()' is called.